5 Ways to Make Your Retail Distribution Management Strategy Work For You

-- You don’t have a sophisticated warehouse management system (WMS).
-Consequently, your warehouse workers take much longer than necessary to put away, pick, and pack orders.
+- You don’t have an advanced warehouse management system (WMS).
+Consequently, your warehouse workers take much longer than necessary to putaway, pick, and pack orders.

 - You have not optimized your warehouse layout.
 Consequently, your warehouse’s instances of motion waste increase significantly, delaying customer deliveries and increasing labor costs.